 Are there gas (on-chain computation) fees for using DESK?

 No. The DESK ecosystem is 100% gasless.

 CoinDesk is covering the gas costs on Polygon.

-What if I got DESK last year at the virtual Consensus?
+What if I got DESK in 2021 at the virtual Consensus?
 Can I still use it?

-Because DESK has transitioned from testnet to mainnet, DESK collected last year is no longer usable.
-That being said, we value the feedback and effort from DESK's beta testers, so look out for a reward coming your way.
+Because DESK has transitioned from testnet to mainnet, DESK collected in 2021 is no longer usable.
+That being said, we value the feedback and effort from DESK's beta testers.

 Who are the 'Piranhas'?